• ABOUT

 Lynn Welker is an abstract artist focused on the landscape, its many forms, both real and imagined.
 She invents paintings that suggest subtle underlying stories.
 Through the spontaneous use of texture, shape and line, she leads the viewer on a seductive path of discovery.

 As a former art specialist designing educational materials, Welker continues to be driven by the need to innovate.
-Without a preconceived notion of how a painting will look, she allows her imagery to gradually emerge.
-Welker paints intuitively, looking beyond the surface, reaching deeper, exploring the effects of erosion, sedimentation, weather and the passing of time.
+Without a preconceived notion of how a painting will look, she allows her imagery to emerge gradually.
+Welker paints intuitively, looking beyond the surface and reaching deeper, exploring the effects of erosion, sedimentation, weather, and the passing of time.

 When looking at Welker’s paintings, you quickly notice a pattern of darker shapes.
 These angular configurations establish diagonal movement which directs your eye through the painting.
 Equally important are organic areas within the same painting.
 Combining sharp edges with the organic softness of our natural world establishes a surprising contrast within each work.